Dragonfly: Evolution

-The relationships of anisopteran families are not fully resolved as of 2013, but all the families are monophyletic except the Corduliidae; the Gomphidae are a sister taxon to all other Anisoptera, the Austropetaliidae are sister to the Aeshnoidea, and the Chlorogomphidae are sister to a clade that includes the Synthemistidae and Libellulidae.
-On the cladogram, dashed lines indicate unresolved relationships; English names are given (in parentheses):
+The relationships of anisopteran families are not fully resolved as of 2021, but all the families are monophyletic except the Corduliidae, and the Aeshnoidea are sister to the remaining families:

 Distribution and diversity

 About 3,012 species of dragonflies were known in 2010; these are classified into 348 genera in 11 families.
-The distribution of diversity within the biogeographical regions are summarized below (the world numbers are not ordinary totals, as overlaps in species occur).
+The distribution of diversity within the biogeographical regions is summarized below (the world numbers are not ordinary totals, as overlaps in species occur).

 Dragonflies live on every continent except Antarctica.
 In contrast to the damselflies (Zygoptera), which tend to have restricted distributions, some genera and species are spread across continents.
-For example, the blue-eyed darner Rhionaeschna multicolor lives all across North America, and in Central America; emperors Anax live throughout the Americas from as far north as Newfoundland to as far south as Bahia Blanca in Argentina, across Europe to central Asia, North Africa, and the Middle East.
-The globe skimmer Pantala flavescens is probably the most widespread dragonfly species in the world; it is cosmopolitan, occurring on all continents in the warmer regions.
+For example, the blue-eyed darner Rhionaeschna multicolor lives across North America, and in Central America; emperors Anax live throughout the Americas from as far north as Newfoundland to as far south as Bahia Blanca in Argentina, across Europe to central Asia, North Africa, and the Middle East.
+The globe skimmer Pantala flavescens is probably the most cosmopolitan, occurring on all continents in the warmer regions.
 Most Anisoptera species are tropical, with far fewer species in temperate regions.

-Some dragonflies, including libellulids and aeshnids, live in desert pools, for example in the Mojave Desert, where they are active in shade temperatures between 18 and 45 C; these insects were able to survive body temperatures above the thermal death point of insects of the same species in cooler places.
+Some dragonflies, including libellulids and aeshnids, live in desert pools.
+In the Mojave Desert they are active in shade temperatures between 18 and 45 C; these dragonflies survive body temperatures fatal to individuals not adapted to that environment, even those of the same species.

 Dragonflies live from sea level up to the mountains, decreasing in species diversity with altitude.
 Their altitudinal limit is about 3700 m, represented by a species of Aeshna in the Pamirs.

 Dragonflies become scarce at higher latitudes.
 They are not native to Iceland, but individuals are occasionally swept in by strong winds, including a Hemianax ephippiger native to North Africa, and an unidentified darter species.
 In Kamchatka, only a few species of dragonfly including the treeline emerald Somatochlora arctica and some aeshnids such as Aeshna subarctica are found, possibly because of the low temperature of the lakes there.
 The treeline emerald also lives in northern Alaska, within the Arctic Circle, making it the most northerly of all dragonflies.